-Within the Primary Retail Area planning permission will not be granted for the change of use of ground floor shops to non-retail uses where this would lead to an unacceptable concentration of such uses undermining the vitality and viability of streets as shopping streets.
+Within the Primary Retail Shopping Area planning permission will not be granted for the change of use of ground floor shops to non-retail uses where this would lead to an unacceptable concentration of such uses undermining the vitality and viability of streets as shopping streets.

-The primary retail area is to be used as the main town centre reference for any sequential test to be undertaken.
+The Primary retail Shopping Area is to be used as the main town centre reference for any sequential test to be undertaken.

-4.13 The NPPF specifically mentions that emphasis should be retaining the vitality of town centres.
-The Government has supported this through additional research and review from Mary Portas on how town centres can meet the challenges of modern shopping demands.

-- 4.14 The Carlisle Retail Study 2012 also recognised that the City Centre must remain the key focus for retail development and that its sub-regional role as a shopping destination should be strengthened.
+- 4.22 The NPPF specifically mentions that emphasis should be retaining the vitality of town centres.
+The Government has supported this through additional research and review from Mary Portas on how town centres can meet the challenges of modern shopping demands. - 4.23 The Carlisle Retail Study 2012 also recognised that the City Centre must remain the key focus for retail development and that its sub-regional role as a shopping destination should be strengthened.
 Although survey work indicated that it has a strong attraction and high retentive rate of spend in the local area a modest enhancement will help secure its long term attractiveness.
-To this end the city centre retail area must be protected and ensure that it can adapt to changing trends. - 4.15 The main policy objective within the primary retail area is to maintain its vitality and viability with high levels of representation of retailing at ground floor level.
+To this end the city centre retail area must be protected and ensure that it can adapt to changing trends. - 4.24 The main policy objective within the primary retail shopping area is to maintain its vitality and viability with high levels of representation of retailing at ground floor level.
 Changes of use which could result in concentrations of non-retail uses and the creation of lengths of "dead" frontage are contrary to this objective.
-The City Council will therefore resist proposals for changes of use or the conversion of retail premises to other uses.
-Restaurants and cafes may be permitted because of their contribution to vitality of the primary retail area.
+The City Council will therefore resist proposals for changes of use, or the conversion of retail premises to other uses which would result in a loss of retail provision and have an impact of the vitality and viability as a retail area reducing customer choice and the diversity of retail offer.
+Restaurants and cafes may be permitted because of their contribution to vitality of the primary retail area primary shopping area. - 4.25 The Carlisle City Centre Masterplan alongside the Carlisle Retail Study has helped to establish the extent of the Primary Shopping Area recognising those areas where retail development is concentrated (including secondary frontages which are adjoin and closely related to the primary shopping frontages) as well as the potential development opportunity sites identified in policy S6.

-No defined primary retail area and policy
+No defined primary retail shopping area and policy

-4.16 This option would mean that it would be difficult to resist changes to the city centre that detracted from Carlisle's well established strong position as a retailing sub-regional centre with a wide catchment area for north Cumbria and Southern Scotland.
+4.26 This option would mean that it would be difficult to resist changes to the city centre that detracted from Carlisle's well established strong position as a retailing sub-regional centre with a wide catchment area for north Cumbria and Southern Scotland.
 Whilst it is recognised that retailing is changing and there will be changes to the city centre make up of business premises, it is important to retain the vitality and viability of the city centre.
 As a consequence any proposals to change away from the retailing dominance should demonstrate that they would not adversely impact on city centre vitality and viability.

-4.17 This policy supersedes Policy EC4 - Primary Retail Area in the Carlisle District Local Plan 2001-2016.
+4.27 This policy supersedes Policy EC4 - Primary Retail Area in the Carlisle District Local Plan 2001-2016.